DmitryPacificAtion/ChristmasTree/README.md

 Happy new Year!
-Let there be light in your hear and in your mind!
+Let there be light in your heart!